-To further illustrate this, approximately 50 percent of doe fawns in the Midwest breed their first fall and a much lower percentage do so in the Southeast.
-Better food and habitat allow most fawns in the Midwest to reach that weight much sooner than their southeastern cousins.
+To further illustrate this, approximately 50 percent of doe fawns in the Midwest breed during their first fall, while a much lower percentage do so in the Southeast.
+Better food and habitat allows most fawns in the Midwest to reach that weight much sooner than their southeastern cousins.

 Some doe fawns will conceive.
 Some won’t conceive until they’re 1½ years old the following fall.
 Others breed somewhere in-between.
 But it’s different for every doe and weight is the deciding factor.

 Some people think they can determine the sex of the animal based on a single track.
 That’s lunacy.
 The only way to know what made a given track is to see the animal make it.
 There are too many variables to accurately gauge whether it’s a buck or doe based on one track alone.
 That said, you can get somewhat of an idea with some additional intel.
 If you have multiple tracks to analyze, it is sometimes possible to guess the sex of a deer.

 Bucks are wider in the front and narrower in the back.
 For bucks, front tracks will be noticeably farther apart than rear tracks.
 It’s opposite with does.
 They are narrower in the front and wider in the rear.
 Carefully analyzing a set of tracks could lead you to better understand the deer that made it.
 But you need more than one track to do it.

 Photo by Josh Honeycutt